zacanger/niddesa/text/mahaniddesa-from-chinese/16-chinese-google.md

 The wisdom of the Buddha and the Blessed One is barrier-free about the past;
-[Buddha, the Blessed One] the wisdom of the future is barrier-free; the wisdom of the present is barrier-free, and all body deeds follow the Buddha and the Blessed One's wisdom; all languages... …All mental kamma, the Blessed One's intellectual transformation, all that should be guided to infer, is the intellectual reach; all intellectual reach is the reach that should be guided inferred, and the ultimate inference should be guided to wisdom; The ultimate of
+[Buddha, the Blessed One] the wisdom of the future is barrier-free; the wisdom of the present is barrier-free, and all body deeds follow the Buddha and the Blessed One's wisdom; all languages... ...All mental kamma, the Blessed One's intellectual transformation, all that should be guided to infer, is the intellectual reach; all intellectual reach is the reach that should be guided inferred, and the ultimate inference should be guided to wisdom; The ultimate of